 The Philadelphia Cancer Wellness HUB will continue to be the incubator of new ideas and strategies to keep the program relevant and it provides a great opportunity to explore various aspects of the concept to see what works best.
 However, this approach is cost prohibitive and limits our opportunities for expansion.
-Therefore, we are developing a more cost effective “pop-up” version of the Cancer Wellness HUB in the greater Los Angeles and San Francisco Bay areas through a continued affiliation with Drexel University, USC Norris Comprehensive Cancer Center, UCSF Helen Diller Family Comprehensive Cancer Center, and their associated community organizations.
+Therefore, we are developing a more cost effective “pop-up” version of the Cancer Wellness HUB in the greater Los Angeles and San Francisco Bay areas through a continued affiliation with Drexel University, USC Norris Comprehensive Cancer Center, UCSF Helen Diller Family Comprehensive Cancer Center, John Muir Health, and their associated community organizations.
 Rather than having a physical facility that requires significant financial resources to operate and maintain, the pop-up concept allows us to utilize existing facilities (churches, schools, YMCA, community centers, health clinics, etc.) within the community and still have continuous, place-based, and culturally appropriate community engagement on a consistent basis.
 We will offer the same programming and engage across the continuum of cancer care to improve cancer health outcomes and address health disparities.

 News & Milestones: